taksheelsaini/SombriaAI/README.md

 - GitHub: https://github.com/taksheelsaini
 - LinkedIn: https://www.linkedin.com/in/taksheelsaini

-If you'd like the author bio on the UI or the README to show a picture or link to a public demo, tell me which image or URL to use and I will wire it up.

 Disclaimer (important) ⚠️

-This project is for educational and research/demo purposes only.
-It is not a diagnostic tool and must never be used for clinical decision-making.
-The models are trained on limited data and are subject to bias, distribution shift, and other failure modes.
+This project and its models are for educational and research purposes only.
+They are not diagnostic tools and must not be used for medical decision-making.

----

-Happy to keep polishing — we can make this demo production-ready or keep it a research showcase depending on your goals. 😄 tensorflow>=2.20.0